zilongzheng/zilongzheng.github.io/_publications/before2021/fan2021tradicbelief.md

 author: Fan, Lifeng and Qiu, Shuwen and Zheng, Zilong and Gao, Tao and Zhu, Song-Chun and Zhu, Yixin
 abbr: CVPR'21
 img: TriadicBelief/pg.png
-# booktitle: Proceedings of the IEEE conference on computer vision and pattern recognition (CVPR)
+# venue: Proceedings of the IEEE conference on computer vision and pattern recognition (CVPR)
 venue: CVPR
 year: 2021
 award: Oral